-One Night in Bangkok ~ Our feet are blistered, our legs are giving in, our minds are buzzing – Bangkok got the best of us, but we also got the best of Bangkok.
-Bangkok really has everything for everybody – it is huge, chaotic, but also in a weird way quite charming – after spending 10 days there last month we decided to share below a few of our favorite things to do in Bangkok, “The City Of Angles”.
+One Night in Bangkok ~ Our feet are blistered, our legs are giving in, our minds are buzzing.
+Bangkok got the best of us, but we also got the best of Bangkok.
+Bangkok really has everything for everybody – it is huge, chaotic, but also in a weird way quite charming.

+After spending 10 days there last month, we decided to share below a few of our favorite things to do in Bangkok, “The City of Angels”.

-We had a lot of creatures living in and around our bungalow in Koh Lanta: The two frogs in the bathroom and this lizard were the most frequent guests…
+We had a lot of creatures living in and around our bungalow in Koh Lanta: The two frogs in the bathroom and this lizard were the most frequent guests.

-Check Out The Local Food Markets
+Check Out the Local Food Markets

 There are loads and loads of markets in and around Bangkok, and it’s great fun to visit them even if you’re not planning on buying anything.
 Our favorite one is Thewhet Flower Market, a smallish flower and food market, and it really is a true cultural experience.
 Although the flower market is quite nice, the food section is most interesting part.

 Don’t be surprised if you’re the only tourist there, this is where locals come to buy their groceries, so soak up the atmosphere, take in the contrasting smells and sights, and just stroll around.

 In a country like Thailand with so many things going on, people seem to be able to relax and rest anywhere no matter how crazy it is around them – especially monks…Sleeping Monk On Train Thailand

 There are so many temples in Bangkok, so it would take you forever to see all of them, but among many others these four are the temples you’ll absolutely love.
 Note: I wouldn’t suggest you to see them all in one day, I tend to get templed out after only a few, so to really enjoy and appreciate them, take your time and spread it out over time…

 The Turtle Temple (Wat Prayoon)